hacknus/chopper-ctrl/README.md

 ## Flashing

+- If python is installed (and pyserial), the board will automatically be reset into DFU mode when the cargo runner is executed.
+  If not, you will need to manually put the board into DFU mode:
     - Reset the board into DFU mode (by setting BOOT0 high and resetting).
 - The repository includes a cargo `runner` that converts the ELF to a binary and calls dfu-util.
 - Run:
     ```shell